Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 Hemodynamically insignificant

 If the sagging is less than 3 mm, the patient is diagnosed with prolapse without regurgitation.
 This is the most harmless form of the disease, requiring periodic monitoring.
-With a deflection of up to 3 mm, a diagnosis can be made: "Mitral valve prolapse is hemodynamically insignificant."
-This means that a violation of the structure of the connective tissue does not affect the functioning of the heart muscle and the body as a whole.
-Usually considered a hereditary pathology.
+With a deflection of up to 3 mm, the diagnosis can be made: “Hemodynamically insignificant mitral valve prolapse.”
+This means that disruption of the connective tissue structure does not affect the functioning of the heart muscle and the body as a whole.
+It is usually considered a hereditary pathology.

 With a significant negative effect on blood circulation

-Mitral valve prolapse of the 3rd degree and 2nd degree of regurgitation adversely affects the work of the heart muscle.
+Mitral valve prolapse grade 3 and regurgitation grade 2 negatively affects the functioning of the heart muscle.

 The blood flow reaches the middle of the atrial chamber, and in severe cases it touches the walls of the left atrium.
-This leads to stretching of the heart chamber and, as a result, to the development of heart failure.
-The state does not tolerate inaction, but needs to be taken as soon as possible.
-The patient needs a consultation with a cardiac surgeon.
+This leads to stretching of the heart chamber and, as a consequence, to the development of heart failure.
+The condition does not tolerate inaction, but requires prompt action.
+The patient requires consultation with a cardiac surgeon.

 Conventionally, “heart disease” means a defect in an organ or large vessels.
-According to this definition, the answer to the question of what is mitral valve prolapse, heart disease or not, should be positive.
-However, in most cases, this phenomenon is so insignificant for the patient's well-being that it is referred to as cardiac anomalies.
+According to this definition, the answer to the question of what mitral valve prolapse is, heart disease or not, should be answered positively.
+However, in most cases, this phenomenon is so insignificant for the patient’s well-being that it is classified as a cardiac anomaly.

-Some cardiologists say that "the valve is entitled to a defect," comparing a heart with a MVP to a nose that has a slight hump.
-Visually, the flaw is present, but the quality of life is not reflected.
-However, for patients with hemodynamically significant prolapse, the consequences may be quite different.
+Some cardiologists say that “the valve has the right to be defective,” comparing the heart with a MVP to a nose that has a slight hump.
+The defect is visually present, but does not affect the quality of life.
+However, for patients with hemodynamically significant prolapse, the consequences may be completely different.

-Pronounced forms of MVP, which have a serious impact on the work of the heart, are valve disease (mitral insufficiency).
+Severe forms of MVP that have a serious impact on the functioning of the heart are valve disease (mitral regurgitation).

-In 1997, the International Classification of Diseases of the 10th revision was introduced throughout the country.
+In 1997, the International Classification of Diseases, 10th revision, was introduced throughout the country.
 Mitral valve prolapse also received its place in the classification.
 ICD-10 includes pathology in class I under the number 34.1 (I34.1).

 Symptoms

-The clinical picture of the course of the pathology depends on the degree of regurgitation, the state of health, age and lifestyle of the patient.
+The clinical picture of the pathology depends on the degree of regurgitation, health status, age and lifestyle of the patient.

 Table 1.
 Symptoms and manifestations of mitral valve prolapse

-Pain in the chest They can be piercing, cutting, pulling.
+Chest pain They can be piercing, cutting, or pulling in nature.
 Mostly found after exercise or stress

-Sinus Rhythm Disorders Tachycardia and extrasystole can be provoked by a cup of coffee, emotional outburst and physical activity.
-Prolapse can be manifested by a feeling of "fading" of the organ, sharp jolts, "interruptions"
+Sinus rhythm disorders Tachycardia and extrasystole can be provoked by a cup of coffee, an emotional outburst and physical activity.
+Prolapse can manifest itself as a feeling of “freezing” of the organ, sharp jolts, “interruptions”

-Autonomic dysfunction Perhaps a feeling of nausea, a foreign body in the throat, rapid loss of working capacity, sleep disturbances.
+Autonomic dysfunction There may be a feeling of nausea, a foreign body in the throat, rapid loss of performance, and sleep disturbances.
 Sometimes the patient complains of panic attacks

-Change in body temperature The appearance of a small subfebrile temperature
+Change in body temperature The appearance of a slight low-grade fever

-Loss of consciousness May be triggered by stuffiness, high fever, stress, or occur without apparent cause
+Loss of consciousness Can be triggered by stuffiness, high temperature, stress, or occur without obvious reasons

-A competent specialist already during the anamnesis will suspect mitral valve prolapse.
-Symptoms tend to be more common in women and children than in men.
+A competent specialist will already suspect mitral valve prolapse from the history.
+Women and children tend to experience symptoms more frequently than men.

-In the vast majority of cases, the pathology proceeds without symptoms.
+In the vast majority of cases, the pathology occurs without symptoms.

-Some patients believe that any heart disease is accompanied by the appearance of discomfort.
+Some patients believe that any heart disease is accompanied by discomfort.

-Does prolapse hurt?
+Does prolapse “hurt”?
 As a rule, the patient does not complain of any sensations in the chest.
-Single tingling is possible, but in a calm state they are practically not detected.
-The exception is severe mitral valve prolapse with grade 2-3 regurgitation, in which pain occurs more frequently.
+Isolated tingling sensations are possible, but in a calm state they are practically undetectable.
+The exception is severe mitral valve prolapse with grade 2-3 regurgitation, in which pain occurs more often.

 Features in different groups of patients

-Pathology can proceed in different ways, depending on the category of patients.
-In addition, for some categories of patients, PMK is more dangerous.
+Pathology can occur differently, depending on the category of patients.
+In addition, for some categories of patients MVP is more dangerous.

 In children